A license agreement for each resource is entered into by and between the publisher/vendor and each of the subscribing consortium members.

 Consortium Luxembourg member institutions should be allowed to honour electronic and paper-based interlibrary loan requests from other institutions.

 Statistics: COUNTER and SUSHI

-Content providers are required to provide COUNTER, preferable COUNTER 4, compliant statistics as well as implementing SUSHI.
+Publishers are required to provide COUNTER, preferable COUNTER 5, compliant statistics as well as implementing SUSHI.

 The format of the data has to correspond exactly to COUNTER standards to enable automatic processing.

-The Publisher shall cooperate with providers of link resolvers and ERM systems, and share the machine-readable title lists with every update.
+The Publisher shall cooperate with providers of link resolvers and ERM systems, and share machine-readable title lists with every content update.